-Pre-surgical medications
+Pre-surgical medications:

-Two hours prior to surgery, one gm Augmentin\ was given orally to the patient as a prophylactic antibiotic against infection.
-The patient was anesthetized using local anesthetic solution of 2% mepicaine\\ containing 1:20,000 levonordefrine.
+Two hours prior to surgery, one gm Augmentin was given orally to the patient as a prophylactic antibiotic against infection.
+The patient was anesthetized using local anesthetic solution of 2 % mepicaine containing 1:20,000 levonordefrine.
 Nerve block anesthetic techniques were used followed by labial and lingual infiltration anesthesia to enhance hemostasis.

-Preparation of surgical equipment's and surgical field
+Preparation of surgical equipment's and surgical field:

 The surgical motor was adjusted to the parameters required for the operation and the accessories were connected to it, including the irrigation tubing system and sterile saline bottle.
 Speed reducing contra-angle hand piece (27:1) with both internal and external cooling systems was prepared and autoclaved.
+The surgical tray was prepared according to the predetermined implant type; Bone reamers, bone taps, depth gauge, screw drivers, the hexagonal ratchet and the seating instruments were all included in the surgical tray and autoclaved.
+Moreover, surgical tray was included Bard Parker handle no. 3, Bard Parker blade no. 15, mucoperiosteal elevator, Minnesota retractor,

-The surgical tray was prepared according to the predetermined implant type.
-Moreover, surgical tray was included hydroxyapatite graft material, sterile glass tubes, sterile plastic syringe, Centrifuge for preparation of Platelet Rich Fibrin.
-Extraction forceps and elevators, tissue forceps, needle holder, suture scissors, atraumatic suture needle threaded to 4-0 vicryl suture.
-The patients were draped in the routine manner, instructed to rinse with Betadine mouth wash, while the peri-oral skin was cleaned with surgical scrub Betadine soaked sterile gauze.
+Periotomes^{}, Hydroxyapatite graft material, sterile glass tubes, sterile plastic syringe, Centrifuge for preparation of Platelet Rich Fibrin.
+Extraction forceps and elevators, tissue forceps, needle holder, suture scissors, atraumatic suture needle threaded to 4-0 vicryl suture^{}.
+The patients were draped in the routine manner, instructed to rinse with Betadin^{} mouth wash, while the peri-oral skin was cleaned with surgical scrub Betadine soaked sterile gauze.